Hetari/LeetCode-Solutions/README.md

 # LeetCode-Solutions

 Welcome to my LeetCode Solutions repository!
-Here, where algorithmic mastery meets the elegance of TypeScript and the versatility of Python! 🚀.
-Whether you're a fellow programmer looking for insights or a curious learner eager to explore different problem-solving approaches, this repository has something for you.
+Here, where algorithmic mastery meets the elegance of TypeScript! 🚀 Whether you're a fellow programmer looking for insights or a curious learner eager to explore different problem-solving approaches, this repository has something for you.

 ## Why LeetCode?

-LeetCode is a fantastic platform for sharpening your coding skills, mastering algorithms and preparing for technical interviews.
+LeetCode is a fantastic platform for sharpening your coding skills, mastering algorithms, and preparing for technical interviews.
 By solving LeetCode problems, you enhance your problem-solving abilities and gain exposure to a wide range of algorithmic techniques and data structures.
 Are you ready to embark on an exhilarating journey through the world of algorithms and data structures?
-Just solve one question ber day. 👍
+Just solve one question per day. 👍

 ## What's Inside?